 Don’t Be Rushed

-What To Do If You Are Scammed
+What to Do If You Suspect You’ve Been Scammed

 If you realize you’ve been the victim of a life insurance scam, act immediately to limit the damage:

-If any payments were made, work with your financial institution to trace funds and potentially reverse transactions before it’s too late.
+- Notify your financial institution: If any payments were made, work with your financial institution to trace funds and potentially reverse transactions before it’s too late.
 Freeze accounts if needed.

-Compile any emails, letters, texts, receipts and documents related to the scam.
+- Gather evidence: Compile any emails, letters, texts, receipts and documents related to the scam.
 These will strengthen your fraud case and recovery efforts.

-Consult an insurance lawyer or trusted advisor on additional steps to protect your information and limit financial losses.
+- Get professional guidance: Consult an insurance lawyer or trusted advisor on additional steps to protect your information and limit financial losses.
 Legal expertise can be invaluable.

-Reflect on what warning signs or vulnerabilities allowed you to be scammed initially.
+- Learn from the experience: Reflect on what warning signs or vulnerabilities allowed you to be scammed initially.
 Identify lessons learned to avoid being targeted by similar schemes in the future.

-Key Takeaways on Life Insurance Scams
+FAQs on Life Insurance Scams

 How can I verify a life insurance company is real?